-Once you adopt this time-saving strategy, I’m certain it will be your newfound favorite, especially when planning ahead for busy days, when time in the kitchen is limited.
+We’ll cover each of the above principles in detail below.
+Because once you adopt these time-saving strategies, I’m certain they will become your newfound favorite tips, especially when planning ahead for busy days, when time in the kitchen is limited.

 How to “Cook Once, Eat Twice or More!”

 As with most things related to saving time in the kitchen, it starts with your Meal Plan!
 So if you’re new to meal planning, please view my Mastering Meal Planning presentation, or visit the Meal Planning section of this to help you get started.

 So here’s how it works … as you’re creating your weekly meal plan, consider what meals you could cook (or simply prepare) a double batch of and freeze or refrigerate for future use.
 Then schedule time on your meal plan (or on your meal planning prep day) to utilize one of the following Cook Once Eat Twice or More principles, such as:

 One of the easiest and most common time-saving strategies is to intentionally plan for leftovers.
 Simply double an entire recipe, cook it and then refrigerate/freeze the leftovers for a future meal.
 In general, soups, stews, casseroles, and pasta dishes make excellent leftovers.
 In fact, some dishes taste even better as time passes, because the flavors have had a chance to meld.

 And of course, there’s also the option of “repurposing” leftovers, which simply means using your leftovers to create a slightly different meal.
 For example, leftover ground meat from taco night, can easily be used to make a Taco Salad for lunch.
 Or a bit of leftover grilled chicken can be turned into a delicious Greek Salad Wrap.
 Leftover black beans can be used to make a fun Rainbow Bean Dip lunch.
 And the great thing is, repurposing leftovers not only saves time, it saves money too!